 Manifest - Data Driven Groups

-- For all employees use A:
+- For all current UW-Madison employees:

 - For a department add the next two digit identifier onto that:

 - For a subdepartment (a/k/a "group") add the final two digits:

 - For all people with a job type of "Faculty" (FA) in UW-Madison,

 uw:ref:hr_system:job:current:udds:A:types:all_A-FA.
 For a list of job types (A/K/A Empl Class), see HRS Documentation.